danishthetechie/elections/README.md

-# elections
+# Elections on Blockchain
-blockchain first election app ethereum by dapp university tutorial
+blockchain election app  on Ethereum by DAPP university tutorial